How to get out of Outlook & start loving your comms! Free webinar on 8/27. Learn More!

-If you’re trying to locate a Drupal RSS feed on your website—or help a client find one—there are a handful of reliable patterns and checks that will surface it fast.
+If you’re trying to find you Drupal RSS feed on your website—or help a client find one—there are a handful of reliable patterns and checks that will surface it fast.
 This guide walks you through where Drupal typically exposes RSS (and Atom) feeds, how to guess common URL patterns, how to confirm them in the page source, and what to do if a feed doesn’t exist yet.
 Keep this as your practical checklist for any Drupal 7/8/9/10 site.

 Most modern Drupal sites use Views to build listing pages (for example, “News,” “Resources,” “Blog,” or “Articles”).
 Views can provide: